basnijholt/unidep/README.md

   - ../other-project-using-unidep     # include other projects that use unidep
   - ../common-requirements.yaml       # include other requirements.yaml files
   - ../project-not-managed-by-unidep  # 🚨 Skips its dependencies!
+optional_dependencies:
+  test:
+    - pytest
+  full:
+    - ../other-local-dep[test]  # include its optional 'test' dependencies
 platforms:  # (Optional) specify platforms that are supported (used in conda-lock)
   - linux-64
   - osx-arm64
-optional_dependencies:  # (Optional) specify optional dependencies
-  test:
-    - pytest
-  full:
-    - ../other-local-dep[test]  # include its optional dependencies
 ```

 > [!IMPORTANT]